Solutions for your distribution, protection or diagnostics needs

 - Trying to meet the rigorous requirements of standards like ISO 26262 or IEC 61508?
 Our power switches not only comprise critical protection functions for safety-critical applications within ADAS, powertrain, factory automation, robotics and more, they also have functional safety documentation available.

-- The device families below have functional-safety capable offerings, meaning you can easily access FIT rate calculations and failure mode distribution (FMD) and/or pin FMA documentation in the technical documents section of each product landing page.
+- The power switch families below have Functional Safety-Capable offerings, meaning you can easily access FIT rate calculations and failure mode distribution (FMD), FMA documentation or both types of documentation in the technical documents section of each product landing page.

 - Navigate to the devices you need in the table below or take advantage of the additional resources we’ve created so you can get your safety system tested and into the market quicker.